The Importance of Young Women Leaders

 |LOCATION:||Headquartered in New York, NY with over 100 local councils nationwide|

-Given the need for cultivating strong young women leaders, the Center for Creative Leadership (CCL®) and the Girl Scouts have come together to create new, dynamic leadership experiences specifically designed to nurture young women.
+Given the need for cultivating strong young women leaders, we partnered with the Girl Scouts to create new, dynamic leadership experiences specifically designed to nurture young women.
 These programs are a culmination of years of research on women’s leadership, leadership development, and youth development.

 - Studies have shown that girls experience a dramatic drop in confidence at the onset of adolescence.

-- CCL has demonstrated powerful results with our research-driven early leadership development work for youth.
+- We have demonstrated powerful results with our research-driven early leadership development work for youth.

 - This paper tells the story of those programs, highlighting each of the 4 sessions.

 - The authors and program staff model the themes of YWLI by sharing our own stories of connection.

 - We hear directly from the girls on the impact of this work, and make a strong case for robust growth and support of this initiative and others like it.

 As Girl Scouts USA CEO Anna Maria Chávez notes, “Girls opt out of leadership as early as fourth grade, when they have trouble raising their hands in class.”
 (Porter, 2015).
 This phenomenon has been referred to as loss of voice or the confidence gap.